Eciton burchellii: Associated species

 A total of 557 different species of animal have been found to associate in some way with E. burchellii, the greatest number known for any individual species.
 An even larger number of species have been recorded living with the ants, but have not yet been identified.
 Although some of the associations are likely to be opportunistic, around 300 of the species are thought to be reliant on E. burchellii in some form to survive.
 The species is commonly attended by "ant following" birds, such as antbirds and woodcreepers.
 Insects and other arthropods attempting to escape from E. burchellii are flushed into the attending flocks, and a number of species have evolved behavior to obtain most of their food by following swarms.
 Butterflies are then attracted to the droppings of the birds following the ants, which they drink from.
 Stylogaster and Calodexia flies are abundant around raiding parties, laying eggs (or injecting larvae) on fleeing cockroaches; of the cockroaches that escape the ants, 50–90% are parasitised by the flies.
 Beetles that mimic the ants can be found in the bivouac and in columns.

 Many mites live in the bivouacs and ant columns.
 On Barro Colorado Island, Panama, 5% of the 3156 worker ants examined had mites on them, with the Scutacaridae and Pygmephoridae families being the most abundant.
 The mites are mainly thought to be harmless to the ants, being symbionts rather than parasites.
 They most likely were present to exploit the hosts for mechanical transportation or to use their waste deposits.

+The food gathered during a raid is fed to the individuals within a bivouac, but what is not eaten is thrown into a refuse deposit which is a source of food for many beetle species, particularly rove beetles (Staphylinidae).